chapmanic/chapmanic/README.md

 # Hello! 👋

-I'm Aden Chapman, I'm on an exhilarating journey into the realms of coding, software development, and web design.
-With each line of code, I'm weaving the fabric of my future in tech, exploring the limitless possibilities that programming offers.
+I'm Aden, I'm on an journey coding, software development, and web design.
 ## 🚀 About Me

 My toolbox includes languages such as; HTML, CSS (Bootstrap), JavaScript (TypeScript, Node.js & Express) and Python.
 I have experience working with frameworks such as Angular & Django.
 I also have a deep understanding of SQL & NoSQL (MongoDB) Database management.